OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge04.md

         - `registry` - Server address of Docker registry.
 Set this to "`registryName`.azurecr.io" - replacing `registryName` with the `<prefix>devopsreg` value in your ARM template file (line #26)
         - `repository` - The repository (or 'folder') to target in the registry.
 Set this to "`imageName`.azurecr.io" - replacing `imageName` with the `<prefix>devopsimage` value in your ARM template file (line #31)
         - `tags` - This needs to be a unique value each time, as this is used to version the images in the registry.
 GitHub makes [environment variables](https://docs.github.com/en/free-pro-team@latest/actions/reference/context-and-expression-syntax-for-github-actions#github-context) available that helps with this.
 Set `tags` to `${{ GITHUB_RUN_NUMBER }}`.

+6. Test the workflow by making a small change to the application code (i.e., add a comment).
+Commit, push, monitor the workflow and .

 ## Success Criteria